 Though all of these examples are intended to serve as a starting point for the creation of a custom application, they may be used without modification to immediately control the Agilent 34970A.

-When you wish to extend the capabilities of the examples or wish to start a new custom application, the set of LabVIEW functions installed with the instrument driver provide all the building blocks you will need.
+When you wish to extend the capabilities of the examples or wish to start a new custom application, the set of LabVIEW functions installed with the instrument driver provides all the building blocks you will need.
 In LabVIEW, each of these programmatic building blocks is called a virtual instrument, commonly referred to as a VI.
 Any custom LabVIEW application you create will be composed of a front panel, which is the graphical user interface, and a block diagram, which is the flow chart-style code created with these functional blocks (VIs).Creating a custom 34970A application in LabVIEW does require a basic familiarity with LabVIEW’s graphical programming.
-For resources that outline the fundamentals of this industry-standard development environment, please refer to the links at the end of this section.When the LabVIEW instrument driver for the 34970A is installed, palettes containing high-, mid- and low-level instrument driver VIs are made available to you in LabVIEW.
+For resources that outline the fundamentals of this industry-standard development environment, please refer to the links at the end of this section.When the LabVIEW instrument driver for the 34970A is installed, palettes containing high-, mid-, and low-level instrument driver VIs are made available to you in LabVIEW.
 Each palette represents a distinct category of instrument driver functions for programming the 34970A.
 Two instrument driver palettes are shown below, in Figure 2.

 Figure 2.
 Two of the palettes installed with the 34970A LabVIEW instrument driver.